SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 |   1   |   0   |     1     | Blocked and Removed          |    0     |    1     |
 +-------+-------+-----------+------------------------------+----------+----------+

-Note that if you want to model things like for instance a CPU stage which can block and flush stuff, take a look a the CtrlConnector, as it provide the API to do such things.
+Note that if you want to model things like for instance a CPU stage which can block and flush stuff, take a look a the CtrlConnector, as it provides the API to do such things.

-You can access its SignalKey's signals via :
+You can access signals referenced by a SignalKey via:

 .. list-table::
    :header-rows: 1